Locations:

 Advertisement

-Post-viral coughing can be a significant issue for some patients and cause prolonged hoarseness while coughing is still an issue for people recovering from COVID-19.
+Post-viral coughing can be a significant issue for some people and cause prolonged hoarseness, while coughing is still an issue for some recovering from COVID-19.

 Can you prevent laryngitis when you have COVID-19?